cocoa-lol/winsetup/README.md

 Download Python, it probably isnt installed: https://python.org/ Run with: python main.py

-In CTT Tool, click the Settings icon (gear), and import the .json file, which can be found [here.](https://github.com/cocoa-lol/winsetup/blob/main/src/ctt.json)
+In CTT Tool, click the Settings icon (gear), and import the .json file, which can be found [here.](https://github.com/cocoa-lol/winsetup/blob/main/src/ctt.json) (Please review the options in that file)

 # Features
 Installs dependencies automatically